saylesss88/nix-book/src/vcs/git.md

 Branching means to diverge from the main line of development and continue to do work without risking messing up your main branch.
-There are a few commits on your main branch so to visualise this it would look something like this, image is from [Pro Git](https://git-scm.com/book/en/v2):
+There are a few commits on your main branch so to visualize this it would look something like this, image is from [Pro Git](https://git-scm.com/book/en/v2):

 ![Git Branch 1](../images/git-branch3.png)